veksh/ovfconf/README.md

 `--X:injectOvfEnv --powerOn` it sometimes fail to actually pass OVF info.
 This could be worked around with injecting OVF info directly into VM config (I've found with idea in William Lam [blog post][lam-ovf-injection]).
 Basically, one must
+- clone VM somehow (by physical copy or with ovftool), perform basic customization
 - prepare XML file (see "Technical Details" section for format description and example)
 - convert it to one long line by escaping double-quote to "|22", newline to "|0A":